scala/docs.scala-lang/_tour/for-comprehensions.md

 ## More resources

-* Other examples of "For comprehension" in [Scala Book](/overviews/scala-book/for-expressions.html)
+* Other examples of "For comprehension" in the [Scala Book](/overviews/scala-book/for-expressions.html)